 10) Take a deep breath and remember, this isn’t permanent.
 The typical travel nurse contract length is 13 weeks.
 You won’t be stuck there forever.
 Even in the toughest of situations, knowing that there’s a finite amount of time you will be in this situation can provide some solace.
 As a travel nurse, going through adversity will only make you stronger in your nursing career!

-Contact us for more and increase your .
-Your and welling-being is our top priority!
+Contact us for more ways to reduce burnout in healthcare and increase your job satisfaction.
+Your mental health and welling-being is our top priority!